Joffreybvn/CompressedBlocksPluginDocs/docs/permissions.rst

 compressedblocks.command.all   False    **Compatibility Node**.
 Same as above.
 -----------------------------  -------  ---------------------------------------------------------------------------
 -----------------------------  -------  ---------------------------------------------------------------------------
-compressedblocks.command.give  False    Allow to give compressed blocks to you and other players. compressedblocks.command.info  False    Allow to get general information about the plugin.
+compressedblocks.command.give  False    Allow to give compressed blocks to players. compressedblocks.command.info  False    Allow to get general information about the plugin.
 =============================  =======  ===========================================================================